NLnetLabs/routinator/source/manual-page.rst

     Prepares the local repository directories and the TAL directory for running Routinator.
-Specifically,  makes sure the local repository directory exists, and creates the TAL directory and fills it with the TALs of the five RIRs.
+Specifically,  makes sure the local repository directory exists, and creates the TAL directory and fills it with the desired TALs.

     For more information about TALs, see `Trust Anchor Locators`_ below.